Avaje Config

 java -jar myapp.jar -P/etc/config/myapp.properties -P/etc/other.yaml

-In the example above 2 external files are configuration files that are loaded providing configuration values for the application.
+In the example above two external files are configuration files that are loaded providing configuration values for the application.

-Optionally we specify a load.properties property to define configuration files to load.
+We can specify a load.properties property to define additional configuration files to load.

 example in application.yaml